Author Archives: Jim

 If you are a serious traveler you know that you cannot get the measure of a city until you’ve walked it.
 With that in mind, and having decided to go to the Tate Modern and its environs, I took the Tube to Waterloo Bridge station and meandered my way along the Thames.
 Though it isn’t very far from Waterloo Bridge to the Tate, I intended to take my time managing the distance.

 London weather is thought by outsiders to be primarily rainy.
 Londoners will tell you that this is not true.
-Its dominant characteristic is changeability—sun at ten o’clock, rain at noon, sun at two, strong wind at five, more rain at seven.
+Its dominant characteristic is changeability—sun at ten o’clock, rain at noon, sun at two, strong wind at five, and more rain at seven.
 Being a prudent man, I carried an umbrella with me when I left the flat and had it ready when the sky opened up.
 It wasn’t much of an umbrella, just something Liam had picked up at Ikea–small and green with large polka dots (he has a sense of whimsy, does Liam).
-It proved hopelessly inadequate against a wind driven torrent.
+It proved hopelessly inadequate against a wind-driven torrent.
 Having lengthened my trip to the Tate by meandering, I now tried to shorten it with an energetic gallop.

 Turbine hall